-&lt;sup>2At the time, residents of the Providence neighborhood West End were "up in arms" about the amount of street prostitution occurring in the neighborhood and complained to their representative Matthew Smith, Speaker of the House.
-Smith was advised by then-District Court Chief Judge Henry Laliberte that "to get prostitutes off the streets, [the state should] make prostitution a misdemeanor crime instead of a felony [so as] to speed prosecution in the courts" because he believed similar legislation in Oregon and New York had proven successful at reducing prostitution (COYOTE et al. v.
-Dennis J. Roberts, II et al., 1981; Arditi, 2009).
-The main purpose of the May 1980 amendments was the creation of new statutes devoted exclusively to street prostitution workers (§11-34-8) and street prostitute clients (§11-34-8.1), as well as downgrading the penalty from a felony to a misdemeanor (State v.
-Robert J. DeMagistris, 1998).
+2. At the time, residents of the Providence neighbourhood West End were "up in arms" about the amount of street prostitution occurring in the neighbourhood and complained to their representative Matthew Smith, Speaker of the House.
+Smith was advised by then-District Court Chief Judge Henry Laliberte that "to get prostitutes off the streets, [the state should] make prostitution a misdemeanor crime instead of a felony [so as] to speed prosecution in the courts" because he believed similar legislation in Oregon and New York had proven successful at reducing prostitution (Pet, 1981; Arditi, 2009).
+The main purpose of the May 1980 amendments was the creation of new statutes devoted exclusively to street prostitution workers (§11-34-8) and street prostitute clients (§11-34-8.1), as well as downgrading the penalty from a felony to a misdemeanor (DeM, 1998).

-&lt;sup>3For example, a newspaper search shows that the first time newspapers acknowledge the decriminalization of indoor prostitution is March 2005 (Breton, 2005), twenty-five years after the May 1980 amendment itself.
-Widespread knowledge of the 1980 amendment's significance is also difficult to reconcile with the fact that Rhode Island police arrested massage parlor employees for violating 11-34-8and 1-34-8.1 from the mid-1990s until 2003.
-A more reasonable interpretation is that the May 1980 amendment accidentally deleted key language from 11-34-5 that decriminalized indoor prostitution, and both because it was inadvertent, and because of the extensive bans on more common firm structures to reduce the time between arrest and penalties for street prostitutes, not decriminalize indoor prostitution (Arditi 2009).
+3. For example, a newspaper search shows that the first time newspapers acknowledge the decriminalization of indoor prostitution is March 2005 (Breton, 2005), 25 years after the May 1980 amendment itself.
+Widespread knowledge of the 1980 amendment's significance is also difficult to reconcile with the fact that Rhode Island police arrested massage parlour employees for violating \$11-34-8 and \$11-34-8.1 from the mid-1990s until 2003.
+A more reasonable interpretation is that the May 1980 amendment accidentally deleted key language from \$11-34-5 that decriminalized indoor prostitution, and both because it was inadvertent, and because of the extensive bans on more common firm structures (e.g. pimping, streetwalking), no one thought to press the issue until the law was re-interpreted in 2003.